 Instructions

-- Place frozen strawberries, sugar, and 1 cup champagne in a blender.
+- Place frozen strawberries, sugar, and 1 cup of champagne in a blender.
 Turn on high and blend for 1-2 minutes.
 If it is too thick to blend, add 1/4 cup more champagne.

 - Fill the champagne flute halfway with the strawberry mixture.
 Fill the rest of the glass with chilled champagne.
 Garnish with a strawberry with a slice down the middle but not all the way through so it will sit neatly on the glass.